Our Opinion: What will we learn from graduation shooting wake-up call?

 That’s somewhat understandable, as we don’t usually have to wait too long for another shooting here or there to remind us that gun violence is an actual thing.

 To be fair: Cape Girardeau is not Dodge City.
-Neither is Sikeston or Charleston or Jackson or any other locale in this region.
+Neither is Sikeston nor Charleston nor Jackson nor any other locale in this region.

 Because shootings have been relatively rare in the past, such incidents catch attention now.
 Don’t forget that just a few years ago an entire calendar year passed in Cape Girardeau without a murder (firearm-related and otherwise).